Team Dynamics, Mechanics & Communications is divided into what teams do (meetings, process) and how they do it (decision making).

 Collect the feedback soon after the completion of the training.
 In fact, this will enable the evaluation of the instructor’s knowledge, training content, training material, training environment, and the total value of the training.

-The key measure of the training program’s effectiveness is whether its benefits are higher than the costs.
-Team needs to apply the concepts on a small scale and also needs to use the concepts as earliest.
-Otherwise, there is a possibility of forgotten the concepts..
+The key measure of the training program’s effectiveness is whether its benefits exceed the costs.
+The team needs to apply the concepts on a small scale and also needs to use the concepts as earliest.
+Otherwise, there is a possibility of forgetting the concepts.

-Motivation is the art of getting people to do what they suppose to do, and surely, it is one of the key element of manager’s responsibility to motivate their people.
+Motivation is the art of getting people to do what they suppose to do, and surely, it is one of the key elements of a manager’s responsibility to motivate their people.
 Indeed, it is the most challenging responsibility for management to sustain and increase team motivation.

-According to Maslow’s “A Theory of Human Motivation”, individuals most basic needs (bottom of the pyramid, like breathing, water, food etc) are must be met and relatively satisfied, and then higher-order needs must be met to sustain satisfaction.
+According to Maslow’s “A Theory of Human Motivation,” an individual’s most basic needs (bottom of the pyramid, like breathing, water, food, etc.) must be met and relatively satisfied, and higher-order needs must be met to sustain satisfaction.

-- Existence Needs: Existence needs related to the basic survival of human beings.
+- Existence Needs: Existence needs are related to the basic survival of human beings.
 However, they are similar to the physiological and safety needs suggested by Maslow.
-For example, Monetary rewards, working conditions, job security, incentives are some of the examples of existence needs.
+For example, Monetary rewards, working conditions, job security, and incentives are some examples of existence needs.

-- Related Needs: Individual has a natural desire to develop social relationships.
-These needs are related needs.
-These needs are similar to social, and esteem needs enunciating by Maslow.
+- Related Needs: The individual has a natural desire to develop social relationships.
+These needs are related.
+These needs are similar to social and esteem needs to be enunciated by Maslow.

-- Growth Needs: Individual has an intrinsic desire to grow in organizational career and in also their personal life.
+- Growth Needs: Individuals intrinsically desire to grow in their organizational career and personal life.
 These are growth needs.
-Moreover, they are similar to self-actualization needs suggested by Maslow.
+Moreover, they are similar to the self-actualization needs suggested by Maslow.

 Frederick W. Herzberg

-Frederick W. Herzberg theory is also called the Motivation-Hygiene theory or the dual-factor theory, was penned by Frederick Herzberg in 1959.
+Frederick W. Herzberg’s theory, also called the Motivation-Hygiene theory or the dual-factor theory, was penned by Frederick Herzberg in 1959.
 He developed the theory that people’s job satisfaction depends on two kinds of factors.
-Factors for satisfaction (motivators/satisfiers) and factors for dissatisfaction (hygiene factors/ dis-satisfiers) referred to by a variety of names, as
+Factors for satisfaction (motivators/satisfiers) and factors for dissatisfaction (hygiene factors/ dis-satisfiers) are referred to by a variety of names, such as

 - Dis-satisfiers and Satisfiers